 “We thank our partners with the Illinois Farm Bureau, scientists and engineers on staff and fellow researchers who each year develop innovative work that is applied across Illinois farms to reduce nutrient loss to protect our waterways and help our farmers,” said MWRD Chairman of Finance Frank Avila.
 “Through these partnerships we can build solutions to reduce nutrients in our local waterways and protect water bodies as far as the Gulf of Mexico.”

 Illinois released the Statewide Nutrient Loss Reduction Strategy (NLRS) in 2015 to address the issue of local water quality and gulf hypoxia in 2015.
-The Strategy calls for between partners to leverage existing programs through collaboration, research, private sector innovation, academia, non-profits, publicly owned treatment works, agriculture, and state and local government to achieve the ultimate goal of a 45 percent reduction of nutrients leaving the state.
+The Strategy calls for partners to leverage existing programs through collaboration, research, private sector innovation, academia, non-profits, publicly owned treatment works, agriculture, and state and local government to achieve the ultimate goal of a 45 percent reduction of nutrients leaving the state.
 These synergies are an efficient path toward meeting these ambitious goals, officials said.

 “Illinois Farm Bureau has been working with MWRD to implement the NLRS in various ways since 2013,” said Illinois Farm Bureau Director of Natural and Environmental Resources Lauren Lurkins.
 “That collaboration includes trips of farmers to visit the Stickney Water Reclamation Plant, collaborations on research and field days in Fulton County, and a true partnership between the urban and rural communities in Illinois as we work together to improve water quality.
 It is important that we continue to work together to communicate to both of our audiences that efforts are being made both on Illinois farms and at Illinois wastewater treatment plants.”